-Oil painting is an interesting medium of painting.
+Oil painting is an interesting medium for painting.
 One can use various types of varnishes which are prepared from several oils.
 Some of the popular oils used are linseed oil which is most popular, walnut oil, poppy seed oil, and safflower oil.
 The use of oils lies in its versatility.
 You can create a lot of different styles and hues with the use of oil paints and a brush.
-If you have just beginning with oil painting, then here are some smart tips that will make your learning experience a more enjoyable process.
+If you have just begun with oil painting, then here are some smart tips that will make your learning experience a more enjoyable process.

 Select the right palette which is most important while painting.
 Place your palette in the same order by the various colors.
 You can start with the darker colors on the right side of the palette adding the lighter colors across the left side.
 This will support a good and convenient flow of colors.

 Ensure that your painting is smooth with a good mix of paint and varnish and by using a set of good quality brushes.
 Cheap brushes tend to lay their bristles on the canvass after a few uses.
 It is also quite difficult to clean the cheap brushes: therefore, it is always wise to spend a little more money to get a set of good brushes.